Surgeon General on Delta variant: If you are not vaccinated, you are in trouble - Local News 8

 By Aya Elamroussi, CNN

-Twenty four states have seen an uptick of at least 10% in Covid-19 cases over the past week as health experts and the federal government keep pressing for more people to get vaccinated.
+Twenty-four states have seen an uptick of at least 10% in Covid-19 cases over the past week, Johns Hopkins University data shows, as health experts and the federal government keep pressing for more people to get vaccinated.

 The rapid spread of the Delta variant of the coronavirus has only ratcheted up the pressure.